lichray/formatxx/proposal/printf.md

 `std::putf` takes a format string, followed by zero or more arguments.
 A format string is composed of zero or more directives:  _ordinary characters_, which are copied unchanged to the output stream, and _format specifications_, each of which expects zero or more arguments.

+An empty format specification `%%` matches no argument; a `'%'` character is printed without formatting.

+A numbered format specification introduced by `"%`_`n`_`$"` matches the _n_th argument in the argument list, where _n_ is a decimal integer.

+An unnumbered format specification introduced by `'%'` matches the first unmatched argument in the argument list.

-Insufficient arguments result in an error described in [Error handling](#error_handling).
-If the format string is exhausted while arguments remain, the excess arguments are ignored.
+Matching an out-of-range argument in a format string results in an error described in [Error handling](#error_handling), while the unmatched arguments are ignored.
+An argument can be matched multiple times by a format string of the numbered format specifications.

-Each specification matches the first unmatched argument in the argument list.

-Each format specification is introduced by a `'%'` character.
-After which the following appear in sequence:
+The character sequence `"%`_`n`_`$"` or the `'%'` character, introducing a format specification, has the following appear in sequence:

  - Zero or more _flags_ (in any order).
- - An optional minimum _field width_, which takes either a parameterized length ('`*`'), described below, or a decimal integer.
+ - An optional minimum _field width_, which takes either a parameterized length ( `'*'` or `"*`_`n`_`$"`), described below, or a decimal integer.
  - An optional _precision_, which takes the form of a period ( `'.'` )
-   followed either by a parameterized length ( `'*'` ), described below, or an optional decimal digit string, where a null digit string is treated as zero.
+   followed either by a parameterized length ( `'*'` or `"*`_`n`_`$"` ),
+   described below, or an
+   optional decimal digit string, where a null digit string is treated as zero.
  - An optional length modifier (ignored).
  - A _type hint_ character that indicates the type of the matched argument.

-A field width, or precision, or both, may be indicated by a parameterized length ( `'*'` ).
-In this case an argument of type `streamsize` supplies the field width or precision.
-Applications shall ensure that arguments specifying field width, or precision, or both appear in that order before the argument, if any, to be formatted.
+A field width, or precision, or both, may be indicated by a numbered parameterized length ( `"*`_`n`_`$"` ), which is allowed within a numbered format specification, or an unnumbered parameterized length ( `'*'` ), which is allowed within an unnumbered format specification.
+In such cases an argument of type `streamsize` supplies the field width or precision.
+A numbered parameterized length matches the _n_th argument in the argument list,  where _n_ is a decimal integer.
+The unnumbered parameterized lengths, in their order of appearance, match the unmatched arguments in the argument list, before the format specification they belong to.
 A negative field width is taken as a `'-'` flag followed by a positive field width.
 A negative precision is taken as if the precision were omitted.

-The `%%` format specification matches no argument; a `'%'` character is printed without formatting.
+A format string can contain either numbered format specifications, or unnumbered format specifications, but not both.
+Mixing numbered and unnumbered specifications or parameterized lengths result in an error described in [Error handling](#error_handling).
+The empty format specification `%%` can be mixed with any specifications.

 ### Header `<ioformat>`